wp-plugins/wp-cleanfix/readme.txt

 1. Upload the entire content of plugin archive to your `/wp-content/plugins/` directory, so that everything will remain in a `/wp-content/plugins/wp-cleanfix/` folder
-2. Open the plugin configuration page, which is located under `Options -> wp-bannerize`
-3. Activate the plugin through the 'Plugins' menu in WordPress (deactivate and reactivate if you're upgrading).
+2. Activate the plugin through the 'Plugins' menu in WordPress (deactivate and reactivate if you're upgrading).
-4. Done.
+3. Done.
 Enjoy.
+See Dashboard Menu

 == Thanks ==